milvus-io/bootcamp/solutions/video_similarity_search/object_detection/README.md

 - **Start Milvus v2.0**

-  First, you are supposed to refer to the Install [Milvus V2.0](https://milvus.io/docs/v2.0.0/install_standalone-docker.md) for how to run Milvus docker.
+  First, refer [Install Milvus 2.0](https://milvus.io/docs/v2.0.0/install_standalone-docker.md) for how to run Milvus with docker.

   > Note the version of Milvus should be consistent with pymilvus in [requirements.txt](./server/requirements.txt).

 - **Start MySQL**

   ```bash